 Dr. Schaller: True.
 Eye movement is one particular area where we sometimes sees patients exhibiting long-term deficits.
 Some of my patients in the military, professional sports and even law enforcement who were initially prescribed only brain rest later report ocular issues long after their brain injury happened.
 Ocular therapy may be prescribed to correct these problems, with each patient’s treatment plan specific to their individual injury.

-Signs You May Need Ocular Therapy After a Traumatic Brain Injury (TBI)
+Signs You May Need Ocular Therapy after a TBI

 When TBI patients fail to exhibit what is known as smooth pursuits, which is healthy movement of a pair of eyes when following a moving object, it is cause for concern.
 Instead of healthy eye movement, these patients exhibit saccadic eye movements, which are irregular eye movements that indicate that the eyes are having a hard time focusing.
 These patients may still feel disoriented, have headaches and experience numerous other symptoms that might not be as obviously linked back to the initial concussion.
 Ocular therapy is a treatment to correct the eye-movement deficits causing issues.